stanleyn/VoPo/README.md

 3) **Differentiation Score Visualization + Coloring by Phenotypic Marker Expression [Task 3]**: Generate comprehensive single-cell visualizations of frequency differences.
 We will show a generic example for general usage and examples for each of the 3 datasets in the paper (Figure 2A-C).

-4) **More Flexible: Visualize Cells According to a Differentiation Score Reflecting Functional Differences [Task 4]**: Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.
+4) **More Flexible: Visualize Cells According to a Differentiation Score Reflecting Functional Differences [Task 4]**: Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for functional features.
 We also have an option for 'directional differences' (e.g. to visualization which class a particular cell-type is higher in)

 ## Dependencies